Mantra Meditation vs Breath Meditation: Which One is Better?

 Depending on who you learn meditation from, you’re most likely going to be taught either mantra or breath meditation.
-Your instructor will most likely tell you that their technique is the best.
+Your instructor will likely tell you that their technique is the best.
 But what is the truth between mantra meditation vs breath meditation and which one is better?

 I have spent thousands of hours practicing both.
 I’ve also pored over the scientific literature about both.